yifanwang97/Explainable-fuzzy-integral/README.md

 #### Baseline
 Run "testing_acc_test.py"

-We can get classification accuracy of trained ResNet18 models on the testing datasets.
-The testing results are shown in a txt file
+We can get classification accuracy of trained ResNet18 models on the single-feature testing datasets.

+The testing results are shown in a txt file "1_fuzzy_integral_fold1/results/all_datasets/testing_accuracy.txt".

+You can also run "testing_acc_train.py" and "testing_acc_val.py".

+The training results are shown in a txt file "1_fuzzy_integral_fold1/results/all_datasets/training_accuracy.txt".

+The validation results are shown in a txt file "1_fuzzy_integral_fold1/results/all_datasets/validation_accuracy.txt".